 - All the stages in the pipeline along with the interface registers are controlled by a common clock.

-Execution sequence of instructions in a pipelined processor can be visualized using a space-time diagram.
+Execution in a pipelined processor Execution sequence of instructions in a pipelined processor can be visualized using a space-time diagram.
 For example, consider a processor having 4 stages and let there be 2 instructions to be executed.
 We can visualize the execution sequence through the following space-time diagrams:

-In this stage the CPU reads instructions from the address in the memory whose value is present in the program counter.
+- Stage 1 (Instruction Fetch) In this stage the CPU reads instructions from the address in the memory whose value is present in the program counter.

-In this stage, instruction is decoded and the register file is accessed to get the values from the registers used in the instruction.
+- Stage 2 (Instruction Decode) In this stage, instruction is decoded and the register file is accessed to get the values from the registers used in the instruction.

-In this stage, ALU operations are performed.
+- Stage 3 (Instruction Execute) In this stage, ALU operations are performed.

-In this stage, memory operands are read and written from/to the memory that is present in the instruction.
+- Stage 4 (Memory Access) In this stage, memory operands are read and written from/to the memory that is present in the instruction.

-In this stage, computed/fetched value is written back to the register present in the instruction.
+- Stage 5 (Write Back) In this stage, computed/fetched value is written back to the register present in the instructions.

-Consider a ‘k’ segment pipeline with clock cycle time as ‘Tp’.
+Performance of a pipelined processor Consider a ‘k’ segment pipeline with clock cycle time as ‘Tp’.
 Let there be ‘n’ tasks to be completed in the pipelined processor.
 Now, the first instruction is going to take ‘k’ cycles to come out of the pipeline but the other ‘n – 1’ instructions will take only ‘1’ cycle each, i.e, a total of ‘n – 1’ cycles.
 So, time taken to execute ‘n’ instructions in a pipelined processor:

 ETpipeline = k + n – 1 cycles

 ETnon-pipeline = n * k * Tp

-So, speedup (S) of the pipelined processor over non-pipelined processor, when ‘n’ tasks are executed on the same processor is:
+So, speedup (S) of the pipelined processor over the non-pipelined processor, when ‘n’ tasks are executed on the same processor is:

-S = Performance of pipelined processor / Performance of Non-pipelined processor
+S = Performance of non-pipelined processor /

 As the performance of a processor is inversely proportional to the execution time, we have,

 => S = [n * k * Tp] / [(k + n – 1) * Tp]

-When the number of tasks ‘n’ are significantly larger than k, that is, n >> k
+When the number of tasks ‘n’ is significantly larger than k, that is, n >> k

 S = n * k / n

-Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above
+This article has been contributed by Saurabh Sharma.
+Please write comments if you find anything incorrect, or if you want to share more information about the topic discussed above.